 Validation is important.
 Validation is the thing that makes frontend developers professional frontend developers.
 Validation is therefore a key criterion for hiring.
 By applying it, you set a well-defined bar, and you help the field of frontend development level up as a profession and a craft.
 Be a frontend developer who validates and ships valid HTML and CSS; hire frontend developers who validate and ship valid HTML and CSS.

 Figure: Frontend developers train with validators.
 (Copyright King Features Syndicate, Inc., distr.
 Bulls.)

 The few exceptions do prove the rule.
 They may consist in pending updates to validators, but can also relate to false positives.
 They do not consist in a developer or an organization putting themselves above the rule—especially not when their code is shared.
 As the impact is larger, even higher standards apply here.
 The time of unconditionally accepted sloppiness in professional frontend development must end.

 If you like another perspective at the benefits of validation, Why Validate Your Pages? tries to be super-comprehensive.
-If you like a list of (web-based) validators, UITest.com’s “conformance” section features the main ones, covering other languages as well (disclosure: I run UITest.com).
+If you like a list of web-based validators, UITest.com’s “conformance” section features the main ones, including for other languages (disclosure: I run UITest.com).

 I’m Jens Oliver Meiert, and I’m an engineering manager and author.
 I’ve worked as a technical lead for Google, I’m close to the W3C and the WHATWG, and I write and review books for O’Reilly.
 Other than that, I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.